What is the Ivy Lee Method of Productivity? How can it help you save time and what makes it so effective?

 I’ll first share a fascinating piece of history behind this method.
 Then I’ll explain to you what makes this method so effective.
 Later, I’ll share my experience using the Ivy Lee Method of Productivity.

 In the end, you’ll have a clear understanding of it, from how many tasks you should list to whether this method is good for you.

 Let’s get straight into it, beginning with the history.

 In 1918, Charles Schwab, the president of the largest shipbuilder in the US was looking for a way to improve the efficiency of the company.

 So he hired a consultant named Ivy Lee, a man who also had a successful career in public relations.

-Ivy Lee had a word with the senior managers of the company and told them to use a productivity technique.
+Ivy Lee had a word with the company’s senior managers and told them to use a productivity technique.
 Later, he was paid an equivalent of $400,000 in today’s currency for what he had suggested.

 And that technique was later popularized as the Ivy Lee Method of Productivity.